jlapeyre/Symata.jl/README.md

 While(test,body) evaluates test then body in a loop until test does not return true.

+##### macros

+If SJulia encounters a macro call in input, it first Julia-evaluates all the arguments then Julia-evaluates the macro and inserts it into the SJulia expression tree.
+For instance, big numbers and regular expressions are constructed this way.

+elapsed time: 0.465900797 seconds (11631384 bytes allocated) tryrule count: downvalue 0, upvalue 0

 <!--  LocalWords:  julia src sjulia repl ClearAll SetJ DownValues jl
  -->